How to Properly Screen Tenants in Charleston: A Landlord's Guide

 Make sure to properly look over the application before doing any background check to make sure no information was omitted.
 Gaps in their rental history and employment could be potential red flags.

-If you're concerned that you might not be able to spot these issues or that your screening process might not be as rigorous as it should be, working with an expert Charleston property management company can help you fix gaps before they result in future fixes—or worse, evictions.
+If you're concerned that you might not be able to spot these issues or that your screening process might not be as rigorous as it should be, working with an expert Charleston property manager can help you fix gaps before they result in future fixes—or worse, evictions.

 Once you have this information, follow through with the follow-up!
 This is a critical step that too many landlords gloss over—and end up paying for it later.

-• Contact your tenant’s previous landlord to see what kind of tenant they were, if they paid their rent on time, what condition they left the rental property in, and if they received their security deposit back.
+• Contact the prospective tenant's previous landlord to see what kind of tenant they were, if they paid their rent on time, what condition they left the rental property in, and if they received their security deposit back.

-• It’s important to make sure you’re speaking to the correct person: ask the landlord their name, what properties they own, and ask for an official business landline.
+• Make sure you're speaking to the correct person: ask the landlord their name and what properties they own, and ask for an official business landline.

 • Contact your applicant's previous employers and verify with current employers that the tenant actually works there.

-• Before an applicant becomes a tenant, ask for bank statements or pay stubs to make sure they make enough to cover rent and other expenses.
-A good rule of thumb is that your tenant should be making three times what they need to cover rent when renting alone.
+Additionally, before an applicant becomes a tenant, ask for bank statements or pay stubs to make sure they make enough to cover rent and other expenses.
+A good rule of thumb is that your tenant should make three times what they need to cover rent when renting alone.

-Interviewing the applicant in person will give you an idea of their personality.
-However, It’s important to use discretion when making a decision about a tenant.
+Interviewing the applicant in person (or via a video meeting) will give you an idea of their personality.
+However, it's important to use discretion when making a decision about a tenant.
 Use the in-person interview as a chance to learn more about your tenant and cross-reference the application.

 Check Their Credit Report

-Another factor to consider during the tenant screening process is to ensure that your policies and practices are in line with the requirements of the Fair Credit Reporting Act (FCRA).
+Another factor to consider when working through how to screen tenants is to ensure that your policies and practices are in line with the requirements of the Fair Credit Reporting Act (FCRA).
+If you're not sure how to follow these critical privacy regulations, work with a property management company that understands and follows these laws.
+Doing this protects tenants and your rental property business!

-As a landlord, your ultimate goal is to recruit the best tenants for your property that intend to treat your investment with respect.
+As a landlord, your ultimate goal is to recruit the best tenants for your property who intend to treat your investment with respect.
 Screening tenants is your first—and best—tool to accomplish this.
-If you follow these simple guidelines, you’re already on your way to finding your ideal tenant.
+If you follow the simple guidelines we've outlined today, you're already on your way to finding your ideal tenant.

-However, if it seems a little overwhelming keeping up with the screening demands imposed on landlords by the FHA, FCRA, and ADA, you can always reach out to a trusted Charleston property management company for aid.
-When you succeed, we succeed!
+However, if it seems a little overwhelming to keep up with the screening demands imposed on landlords by the FHA, FCRA, and ADA, you can always reach out to our experienced rental property experts.
+Charleston Property Company has processes in place, and plenty of experience helping property owners choose quality residents for their properties.

 Contact Us